Vyvyan Pope: Early military career

 On 8 March 1911, Pope was commissioned as a second lieutenant (on probation) in the 4th Battalion, Prince of Wales's (North Staffordshire Regiment), as part of the Special Reserve of the British Army.
 The Special Reserve were volunteer reservists (i.e. part-time soldiers) who had not previously served in the military.
 His commission and rank were confirmed on 24 October 1911.
 In October 1912, he sat and passed the Competitive Examination of Officers of the Special Reserve, Militia, and Territorial Forces.

-Pope was now eligible to transfer from the reserves to the regular army, and made the move on 4 December 1912.
+Pope was now eligible to transfer from the reserves to the regular army and made the move on 4 December 1912.
 He became the junior subaltern of the 1st Battalion, North Staffordshire Regiment, then serving as part of the 17th Brigade of the 6th Division.
 During this period, he saw service in Ireland.

 First World War

-Following the outbreak of the First World War in August 1914 the battalion was transferred to England, and embarked for the Western Front the following month.
-Pope remained with the battalion for most of the war, seeing action in the First Battle of Ypres in late 1914, in the Battle of Neuve Chapelle (where he won the Military Cross/MC) in 1915, in the two serious gas attacks at Wulverghem in April and June 1916 (in the first of which his actions won him the Distinguished Service Order/DSO), in the Battle of the Somme in mid-1916, and in the Battle of Messines in mid-1917.
+Following the outbreak of the First World War in August 1914, the battalion was transferred to England and embarked for the Western Front the following month.
+Pope remained with the battalion for most of the war, seeing action in the First Battle of Ypres in late 1914, in the Battle of Neuve Chapelle (where he won the Military Cross) in 1915, in the two serious gas attacks at Wulverghem in April and June 1916 (in the first of which his actions won him the DSO), in the Battle of the Somme in mid-1916 and in the Battle of Messines in mid-1917.
 His MC citation states the following: